Project

 To support the mirror and the LCD screen we decided to design and realize a wood structure that consists in a wood frame and a wood panel.

-The wooden frame stops the pane of glass and the LCD screen from falling over while the wood panel will keep the screen in position and also allow us to have a plane where we can place all of the hardware we need for the smart mirror to work properly.
+keep the screen in position and also allow us to have a plane where we can place all of the hardware we need for the smart mirror to work properly.

 We have to point out that we painted the wood plane black to obtain the previously mentioned black surface that allows the plexiglass coated with the reflective film to work as a two way mirror.